Mental Health Occupational Therapy Fellowship Program

 If you are not already licensed, you will need to have a license before you are able to begin the fellowship experience.
 You do not need to have a license to apply for the fellowship experience, however, you must have proof of confirmed/scheduled NBCOT testing date that will allow for the test results to be received prior to June 30th.
 If selected, acceptance will be contingent upon obtaining a license (temporary license not accepted).

 There is time built into the fellows weekly schedule to complete didactic work.
-However, there may be work that must be completed outside of regular working hours.
+Historically, fellows have completed little or no didactic work outside of regular working hours.

-No, housing is not provided We will gladly provide information about the surrounding areas, if requested, however, fellows are responsible for finding their own housing.
+No, housing is not provided.
+We will gladly provide information about the surrounding areas, if requested, however, fellows are responsible for finding their own housing.
+We also try to connect our selected fellows together (up to 7 from all our programs) so they may secure housing together if desired.

 The fellow will be working with a mix of active-duty service members and veterans.
-Ages of the population generally range from 21-75.
-The fellow will see clients with mental health diagnoses to include anxiety and trauma related disorders, mood disorders, psychotic disorders, substance/behavioral related addictions, chronic pain disorders, sleep disorders, and adjustment disorders.
+The fellow will work with veterans with mental health diagnoses to include anxiety and trauma related disorders, mood disorders, psychotic disorders, substance/behavioral related addictions, chronic pain disorders, sleep disorders, and adjustment disorders.

-The fellow will provide a combination of individual and small group treatments.
-Many of the group treatments will focus on life skills (money management, leisure participation, etc.).
-Individual treatments, will focus on emotional regulation, coping skills, communication skills, pain management, lifestyle re-design, sexual health, family re-integration, and marriage enrichment.
+The fellow will provide a combination of individual and group treatments.
+Many of the group treatments will focus on life skills and psychoeducation.
+Individual treatments will focus on emotional regulation, coping skills, communication skills, pain management, lifestyle re-design, sexual health, civilian re-integration, and marital enrichment.
 Treatment will be delivered in person and via telehealth.